DominicMonares/spp-extras/README.md

   - It is highly recommended to retrieve item rewards from mail immediately after transfer, in order to reduce risk of mail being lost
   - Only works on characters that have logged in at least once since being created

-  - Due to the way the following achievement chains track progress, in-game progress counters for them do not update properly when new progress is earned and won't reflect the true total until after the tool is run:
+  - Due to how the following achievement chains track progress, in-game progress counters for them do not update properly when new progress is earned and won't reflect the true total until after the tool is run:
       - Quests Complete (50 - 3,000)
       - Honorable Kills (100 - 100,000)